SwEnt-Fall-2024-Group-22/Cyrcle/docs/Guidelines.md

 A question to ask the course staff

 ### Code beauty
 In a file, please stay within 80-, 100-, or 120 character length.
+Choose one and stay consistent within a file.